rsoika/ben.js/README.md

 tbd.

 # Naming conventions
-There are not much naming conventions in Ben.JS.
+There are no special naming conventions in Ben.JS.
 You are free to build your application in your own style.
-If you define a controller Ben.JS tries to load the corresponging view based on the ID of the controller.
-For that you should provide a view template for each controller.
-Example:

-    var Demo = Ben.createController("my-controller", model);
-    // view-template should be named: my-controller.html

 ##Logging and debugging